 “Our research collaboration with the MAS reveals key opportunities for central bank innovation to play an important role in easing wholesale payment flows globally and improving settlement outcomes,” said Michelle Neal, Head of the Markets Group at the New York Fed.

-Degrees of Impact
+Degrees of impact

 Wholesale CBDCs could introduce additional cost savings or boost productivity by removing frictions in the financial system.
 One of the objectives of a retail CBDC is to increase financial inclusion, especially in less-developed economies.